18vishaka/SAMSUNG-PD-TRAINING-/README.md

 To overcome these challenges and meet the stringent requirements of high-speed digital systems, on-chip PLLs are often used to generate and stabilize clock signals at frequencies above 100MHz within the SoC itself, ensuring reliable and accurate operation. <br>

-**Why Off-Chip Clocks Can't Be Used All the Time in SoCs:** <br>
+**D. Why Off-Chip Clocks Can't Be Used All the Time in SoCs:** <br>
 Off-chip clocks, generated by external sources, cannot always be relied upon for all aspects of an integrated circuit, especially in the case of System-on-Chip (SoC) designs.
 Several critical factors necessitate the use of on-chip clock generation and distribution:

-1. **Propagation Delays and Signal Quality:** Clock signals originating from off-chip sources can experience substantial propagation delays when distributed across the chip.
+1. *Propagation Delays and Signal Quality:* <br>
+Clock signals originating from off-chip sources can experience substantial propagation delays when distributed across the chip.
 Long interconnects and routing can introduce timing uncertainties, leading to synchronization issues and compromised signal quality.
 This can result in unreliable operation and data corruption in a complex SoC.

+2. *Clock Jitter:* <br>
-2. **Clock Jitter:** Off-chip clocks are susceptible to clock jitter, which refers to small, unpredictable variations in the clock signal's timing.
+Off-chip clocks are susceptible to clock jitter, which refers to small, unpredictable variations in the clock signal's timing.
 Jitter can negatively impact the synchronization and stability of various on-chip components, particularly when stringent timing requirements must be met.

+3. *Variable Clock Frequencies:* <br>
-3. **Variable Clock Frequencies:** In SoCs, different blocks and subsystems often operate at varying clock frequencies based on their specific performance requirements.
+In SoCs, different blocks and subsystems often operate at varying clock frequencies based on their specific performance requirements.
 For example, some components may require a 200MHz clock, while others may function optimally at 100MHz.
 Using a single off-chip clock source for all these diverse requirements is impractical.

+4. *Precision and Accuracy:* <br>
-4. **Precision and Accuracy:** Clock accuracy is a critical consideration.
+Clock accuracy is a critical consideration.
 When external quartz crystals are used as clock sources, they inherently come with a certain degree of error, typically measured in parts per million (ppm).
 This error can accumulate when distributed across a large SoC, leading to timing discrepancies that affect system performance.

 To address these challenges, SoC designers often implement on-chip Phase-Locked Loops (PLLs) and clock distribution networks.
 These on-chip PLLs allow for the generation of stable, synchronized, and precise clock signals tailored to the specific needs of different blocks within the SoC.
-By doing so, designers can minimize the impact of propagation delays, mitigate clock jitter, and ensure that each component operates at its required frequency with high accuracy, thereby maintaining the overall reliability and performance of the integrated circuit.
+By doing so, designers can minimize the impact of propagation delays, mitigate clock jitter, and ensure that each component operates at its required frequency with high accuracy, thereby maintaining the overall reliability and performance of the integrated circuit. <br>

 **What is ppm Error (Parts Per Million)?** <br>
 PPM, which stands for parts per million, is a measurement of relative error or variation.
 It expresses the magnitude of a discrepancy in parts per million between an expected value and an actual value.
 In the context of electronic devices, including integrated circuits, ppm error is used to quantify how accurate a clock signal generated by a component, such as a quartz crystal oscillator, is when compared to an ideal or reference frequency. <br>